ianderrington/genai/docs/Understanding/agents/chains.md

 <div class="result" markdown>
 !!! tip "[UNLEASHING COGNITIVE SYNERGY IN LARGE LANGUAGE MODELS: A TASK-SOLVING AGENT THROUGH MULTI-PERSONA SELF-COLLABORATION](https://arxiv.org/pdf/2307.05300.pdf)"

-    Uses a prompt that initiates a group of personas to be used withing the same LLM call to facilitate collaborative analysis and creation of the final output.
-Solid improvement but comparisons to other techniques uncertain
+    Uses a prompt that initiates a group of personas to be used within the same LLM call to facilitate collaborative analysis and creation of the final output.
+Solid improvement but comparisons to other techniques are potentially uncertain.

 ??? example "[Example prompt](https://github.com/MikeWangWZHL/Solo-Performance-Prompting/blob/main/prompts/trivia_creative_writing.py)"

-    ```python
+    ```python title="Trivia writing SPP'

         spp_prompt = '''When faced with a task, begin by identifying the participants who will contribute to solving the task.
 Then, initiate a multi-round collaboration process until a final solution is reached.
 The participants will give critical comments and detailed suggestions whenever necessary.